Deep Submodular Peripteral Networks: Experiments

 {\bf Training and Evaluation:} We train up to sets of size $|E|,|M| \leq 100$ for all datasets.
-However, we show that we generalize beyond this size even on held-out data.
+We show that we generalize beyond this size not just on held-out subsets but even on held-out data.
 Given ground set $V$, we construct pairs $(E, M)$ both passively and actively, as discussed earlier.
 Please refer to \S\ref{sec:peript-netw-train} for the details on training.
 For the target oracle, we use a facility location function with similarity instantiated using a radial basis function kernel with a tuned kernel width.
 During the evaluation, both learned set functions and target oracle use a held-out ground set $V'$ of images, that is, $V' \cap V = \emptyset$.